-RELI- 112C/R INTRODUCTION TO BUDDHISM (4 semester hours)
+RELI- 112C/R Introduction to Buddhism - 4 credits

 Buddhism, one of the great world religions, has numerous manifestations through time and a variety of cultures.
 In this course we will examine the Buddhist tradition beginning with its founder, Siddhartha Gautama.
 We will then focus on key Buddhist teachings in the Theravada and Mahayana traditions, including the Vajrayana school.
 A significant amount of the course will look at contemporary manifestations of Buddhism, including recent growth outside of Asia.
 In this course we will look not only at ideas of Buddhism, but also Buddhism in practice.
 No prerequisites.
 Offered each year.